kr0no/iRET8/README.md

-iRET8
-====
+# iRET 8
 iOS Reverse Engineering Toolkit for iOS8.

 This tool is just a patch for use the original iRET in iOS 8.
+Actually only supports user installed apps.

 The following extra dependencies are required:
-- syslogd to /var/log/syslog, from saurik's repo
+- syslogd to /var/log/syslog, from saurik's repo.

 For patch your installation of iRET, just copy the bash scripts to /Applications/iRE.app

-*Original README:*
+### Original README:

 The iOS Reverse Engineering Toolkit is a toolkit designed to automate many of the common tasks associated with iOS penetration testing.
 It automates a many common tasks including:

  - binary analysis using otool